What are the risk factors for ovarian cancer?

 Tubal ligation (having your tubes tied) may reduce the chance of developing ovarian cancer by up to two-thirds.
 A hysterectomy (removing the uterus without removing the ovaries) also seems to reduce the risk of getting ovarian cancer by about one-third.

 In some studies, researchers have found that using the fertility drug clomiphene citrate (Clomid®) for longer than one year may increase the risk for developing ovarian tumors.
 The risk seemed to be highest in women who did not get pregnant while on this drug.
 Fertility drugs seem to increase the risk of the type of ovarian tumors known as "low malignant potential" (described in the section, "What is ovarian cancer?").
 If you are taking fertility drugs, you should discuss the potential risks with your doctor.
 However, women who are infertile may be at higher risk (compared to fertile women) even if they don’t use fertility drugs.
-This might be in part because they haven't given birth or used birth control pills (which are protective).
-More research to clarify these relationships is now underway.
+This might be in part because they haven't carried a pregnancy to term or used birth control pills (which are protective).

 Estrogen therapy and hormone therapy